 Intermediate Grades 4 to 6.

-Connection to WITS LEADerS Program: Look and Listen.
+Connection to WITS LEADerS Program: Talk it Out.
+Look and Listen.
 Explore Points of View.
 Act.
 Practice skills about accepting yourself and others.
 Understand the meaning and importance of diversity and inclusion.
 The WITS’ vision is to create welcoming caring, respectful communities where all children, parents and teachers feel safe and belong.
 Ending victimization for all students makes this possible.

 Connections to Language Arts and Personal Development: Metaphors!
 Exchanging Ideas, Information and Experiences; Generating and Developing Ideas, Relationships and Cultural Contexts; Recognizing Personal Values and Choices, Personal Strengths and Abilities: Developing Self-determination and Well-being; Valuing Diversity, Building Relationships.